Apply for Federal & State Grants

 There are two types of Federal grants: formula grants and discretionary grants.
-Formula grants are awarded based on a formula; any entity that qualifies under that formula is eligible to receive the grant.
+Formula grants are awarded based on specific criteria, allowing any qualifying entity to receive the grant.

 FORMULA GRANTS INCLUDE: